AmanKumarWeb19/calculator/README.md

 The calculator should now be accessible at http://localhost:3000 in your web browser.

 Usage

-Enter the first number.
+1.Enter the first number.

-Select the operation (+, -, *, /).
+2.Select the operation (+, -, *, /).

-Enter the second number.
+3.Enter the second number.

-Click the "Calculate" button to see the result.
+4.Click the "Calculate" button to see the result.

 Contributing

 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+1.Fork the repository.
-Create a new branch for your feature or bug fix.
+2.Create a new branch for your feature or bug fix.
-Make your changes and commit them with a descriptive commit message.
+3.Make your changes and commit them with a descriptive commit message.
-Push your changes to your fork.
+4.Push your changes to your fork.
-Submit a pull request.
+5.Submit a pull request.

 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments

 Mention any third-party libraries, tutorials, or resources you used.

 Contact

 If you have any questions or suggestions, feel free to contact me at [akgupta0524@gmail.com].